Winter adventure is fun, but it can be dangerous, here are tips for safe and comfortable winter trekking to make the most of your adventure.

 When we stopped or were doing easy walking, we put our layers on.
 The great thing about wool though is that even if it gets damp, it still keeps you warm.

-We had a fleece mid layer and a very lightweight down mid layer (the Canada Goose Hybridge is our new favourite piece of gear).
+Fleece or wool sweater: We had a fleece mid-layer and a very lightweight down mi- layer (the Canada Goose Hybridge is our new favourite piece of gear).

 We were happy with this decision for this trek, but in warmer temperatures, I would keep the mid layer with a mix of an outer bottom waterproof shell.